Avoid Fair Housing Pitfalls as a Texas Landlord

 • A clear way residents can submit a request

-• Documentation of your decision and any agreed rules (like waste pickup)
+• Documentation of your decision and any agreed rules, such as waste pickup

 This is a place where landlords should slow down and consider getting professional guidance.
-Quick denials and emotional responses are what create the biggest problems.
+Quick denials and emotional responses create the biggest problems.
+In addition, HUD’s assistance animal guidance is a useful resource for understanding the issue.

 Occupancy standards: set them, apply them, and don’t freelance